baguda/PiCamOverwatch/README.md

 F)set clipLen
 -The length of the video recordings taken when security record mode is triggered.
-Given in seconds.
+Given in seconds.\n
 G)set MemThrshld
 -The max percent disk space used on usb drive before going into memory purge mode.

-Run Overwatch by opening the desktop icon
+Run Overwatch by opening the desktop icon\n
--Overwatch will open a small gui and a LxTerminal window -The gui has three buttons:
+-Overwatch will open a small gui and a LxTerminal window\n -The gui has three buttons:
   Record: start overwatch recording sequence
   Open Video: browse for and play mp4 video
-  Close Window: terminates gui
+  Close Window: terminates gui.\n
 -Upon running the recording sequence, the program will generate a folder tree on the usb drive.
 The folder tree is called Videos, and it contains folders numbered 1 through 24.
 Each folder will hold videos recorded during the associated hours.
-For example, videos recorded at 1am appear in the 1 folder, and videos recorded at 1pm appear in the 13 folder.
+For example, videos recorded at 1am appear in the 1 folder, and videos recorded at 1pm appear in the 13 folder.\n
 -If the usb memory used exceeds the MemThrshld value then the program will begin purging the video folders as it switches to that folder on the change of the hour.
-All files inside the folder will be deleted when purged.
+All files inside the folder will be deleted when purged.\n
 Method:
 The program uses the pi camera to detect motion by comparing sample pictures over time.
 The samples are scanned pixel by pixel